avesanen/botkill/README.md

 ## Coordinate system

 The origin (x=0, y=0) is at the top-left corner.

 Recieved coordinates are always global.
-Which means that if your bots position is at x=1, y=1, and it sees an enemy at x=1, y=10, then your bot is almost in the top-left corder and the enemy bot is 9 units straight down from your bot.
+Which means that if your bot's position is at x=1, y=1, and it sees an enemy at x=1, y=10, then your bot is almost in the top-left corder and the enemy bot is 9 units straight down from your bot.

 ## Communication between AI and Server